 At Weeden Eye Clinic, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed optometrist.
 By diagnosing eye and vision conditions early on, our optometrist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
-The American Optometric Association recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.
+Our doctors recommends yearly eye exams in order to carefully monitor your vision/eye heath.

 Eye Exam and Consultation

-During an eye exam, Dr. Michael Weeden will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
-Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Weeden will consider this information when determining any treatments or recommendations.
+During an eye exam, our doctors will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
+Family history and previous eye or vision conditions will also be discussed during the examination.
+Our Doctors will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
-Our CORINTH optometrist provides regular vision acuity tests as part of a comprehensive eye exam.
-Dr. Weeden will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
+Our optometrist provides regular vision acuity tests as part of a comprehensive eye exam.
+Our doctors will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Weeden may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, our doctors may prescribe corrective glasses, contacts, or eye exercises.

 Eye Function Testing

-In addition to vision testing, an eye exam in our NEW ALBANY office includes testing eye functionality.
+In addition to vision testing, an eye exam in our office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable Dr. Weeden to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable us to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.

-As part of a comprehensive eye exam, our NEW ALBANY optometrist examines the overall health of the eye through a visual examination and tonometry.
-Dr. Weeden evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+As part of a comprehensive eye exam, our optometrist examines the overall health of the eye through a visual examination and tonometry.
+Our doctors evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, Dr. Weeden reviews the results and discusses any necessary treatment options with you.
-Contact us at (662) 539-7801 today to schedule a comprehensive eye exam.
+After completing these short tests, the doctors review the results and discusses any necessary treatment options with you.
+Contact us at (662)286-8860 or (662) 539-7801 today to schedule a comprehensive eye exam.